SSH Keys Guide

 Via Command Line (Alternative)

-# Generate key inside container
+# Generate key inside container (will be stored in filesystem, not database)

-docker exec borg-web-ui ssh-keygen -t ed25519 -f /data/ssh_keys/backup-key -N ""
+docker exec borg-web-ui ssh-keygen -t ed25519 -f /home/borg/.ssh/id_ed25519 -N ""

 # View public key

-docker exec borg-web-ui cat /data/ssh_keys/backup-key.pub
+docker exec borg-web-ui cat /home/borg/.ssh/id_ed25519.pub

 Deploying SSH Keys

-Method 1: Manual Deployment (Most Common)
+Method 2: Manual Deployment (Alternative)

 - Copy it to remote server: